Eitan-brightleaf/gravity-folders/readme.txt

 == Installation ==

-1. Upload the `gravity-folders` from the Upload Plugin section within the plugin page on the admin dashboard
+1. Upload the `folders4gravity` zip file from the Upload Plugin section within the plugin page on the admin dashboard
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to 'Forms' > 'Form Folders' to manage your Gravity Forms folders
 4. If GravityView is installed, navigate to 'GravityKit' > 'View Folders' to manage your GravityView folders